22388o/brollup/src/txo/readme.md

 -   The aggregated [MuSig2](https://github.com/bitcoin/bips/blob/master/bip-0327.mediawiki) key of msg.senders[] and `Operator` pre-sign from the projector path `(msg.senders[] + Operator)` to constrain a `VTXOs` in a pseudo-covenant manner.

 -  `VTXO Projector` expires in three months, at which point all `VTXOs` contained within the projector also expire.
-Upon expiry, the `Operator` triggers the sweep path to reclaim all these expired `VTXOs` directly from the projector in a footprint-minimal way.
+Upon expiry, the `Operator` triggers the sweep path (Operator after 3 months) to reclaim all expired `VTXOs` directly from the projector, in a footprint-minimal way, without claiming `VTXOs` one by one.

                                            ⋰ ┌──────────────────┐
                                          ⋰   │      VTXO #0     │